kyrie-louy/kyrie-louy.github.io/_pages/about.md

 I am a ~~first-~~ ~~second-~~ ~~third~~ fourth-year Ph.D. student in [Computer Science](https://www.cs.cityu.edu.hk/) at [the City University of Hong Kong](https://www.cityu.edu.hk/), advised by Prof. [Jianping Wang](https://www.cs.cityu.edu.hk/~jianwang/).
 My research focuses on the intersection of autonomous driving security, sensor security, and uncertainty estimation, with a particular interest in **robust perception and prediction algorithms** for autonomous driving.

-Prior to my , I earned my Bachelor’s degree in Computer Science from the City University of Hong Kong.
-I was fortunate to work with Prof. [Jianping Wang](https://www.cs.cityu.edu.hk/~jianwang/) on adversarial attacks against autonomous driving.
+Prior to this, I earned my Bachelor’s degree in Computer Science from the City University of Hong Kong.
+I was fortunate to work with Prof. Jianping Wang on adversarial attacks against autonomous driving.

 I help maintain the [Awesome-Autonomous-Driving-Security](https://github.com/ideasplus/Awesome-Autonomous-Driving-Security) paper list, feel free to check it out!